Final guidance on who is eligible to receive the payment.

-The scheme is aimed at staff within registered care homes and domiciliary care services and includes personal assistants (PAs).
+The scheme is aimed at staff within registered care homes and domiciliary care services and includes Personal Assistants (PAs).
 These social care workers are delivering care to people in their own homes.
 Staff cannot adhere to social distancing measures and they are at increased risk due to the numbers of people they are assisting.

 Payment is a one-off flat rate payment of £500.
 An eligible individual can only receive one payment, whether or not they have worked in more than one care service during the relevant period (as agency or employed staff).

-Eligible staff roles
+Part 1: eligible staff roles

 To be eligible for this payment, staff must be:

 - a paid employee of a registered care home or domiciliary care service

 - an agency care worker

 - an agency nurse who has worked in the same setting for 12 weeks or more